HenrikVarmer/aruleRec/README.md

 The aruleRec function takes a dataframe as input in tidy (long) format with one observation (transaction) per row.
 This data.frame must contain two columns: a customer ID and a product ID.
 The data.frame and column names must be provided as arguments to the function, along with the hyperparameters for association rule mining: confidence, support, minlen, and maxlen.

+The function returns a dataframe with all customers and corresponding cross-selling recommendations and rule quality parameters.

 Example function input:

 ```R